AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

 3. withdraw() external, called by the user when they want their gains withdrawn to their metamask wallet

-4) userFlashloan() external = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool
+4. userFlashloan() external = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool

 ### Modifiers

 1. onlyOwner() makes sure the person performing the transaction is the owner of the present contract

+## Front End

+- Simple landing page displaying a Dashboard
+- user needs to connect their wallet to use the dashboard
+- the dashboard displays two DEX with live tokens's prices
+- the user can create an arbitrage logic for one asset at a time by selecting and inputing various criteria:
+  => Which asset do they want to want to check the volatility of => select the parameters of the arbitrage (ie only trigger the flashloan if the price difference is more than 3%) => select the maximum amount of flashloan you want to borrow => define for how long the bot should be active (hours, days) => access their transaction history
+  => view their overall gains
+  => withdraw a defined amount/maximum
+  => add another strategy